Hossin-Azmoud/Blade/README.md

 ```

 ## Keys
-- To save the file press F1
+- To exit and save the file press F1
 - To save without exiting the editor press w while u r in a NORMAL mode
 - To switch to NORMAL mode press ESCAPE
 - To switch to VISUAL mode press v while u r in NORMAL mode
 - To switch to INSERT mode press i while u r in NORMAL mode
-- To exit press F2
+- To exit press F2 (file wont be saved tho!)
-# NOTES
-- I just started, so it is not capable of saving files or creating them.